Erfan-Ahmadi/erfan-ahmadi.github.io/Simplex.md

 \end{bmatrix}
 $$

+I trust the reader can find the inverse of this transformation very easily :)

 ### Final words

 I hope you have found this blog post useful.
 I’ve tried, in my own way, to show how some problems can be solved in a simple way.
 If you’ve found any errors in my logic or math, please contact me.